Bruno-Bells/dukka-test/README.md

 ## Using Receipts Generator

-To Run the project localy, you will need to make some changes to the API urls in the template (this is if you want to use the HTML/JS User Interface):
+To Run the project localy, you will need to make some changes to the API urls in the template (this is if you want to use the HTML/JS User Interface): skip the next command and proceed running makemigrations.

 locate the template file:
 ```